The playground is a great spot for children to get activity and run off steam. Use these playground safety tips on your next trip to the park.

 - Supervise children.
 This is one sounds simple, but in today’s technology-driven world, it is easy to get get distracted by phones, laptops and mobile devices.
 Just being outside with your children is not enough.
 Make sure you are actively watching them so you can warn them if you see any potential safety hazards.

 - Use age-appropriate equipment.
 Would you send a 2-month-old flying down a water slide?
 Probably not, but you might let a small child play on monkey bars that are meant for older children with longer arms.
 Pay attention to age guidelines to protect your child from injury.

 - Remove drawstrings.
 Your child may have the cutest outfit in the park, but some clothing can actually threaten your child’s safety on a playground.
 Make sure shoelaces are tied tightly to avoid tripping, and remove drawstrings from the clothing around your child’s head or neck to prevent choking.

 - Teach playground rules.
 Sometimes the biggest hazard on a playground can be another child.
 Although they may not intend to harm each other, children can get caught up in the excitement of playing.
 This can lead to pushing, shoving and trying to use equipment at the same time, which increases the chance of injury.
 Tell children to use equipment one at a time, and encourage them to walk to each piece of equipment instead of running.

 Playing outdoors is a great way to keep children active and physically fit.
-Remember to give your children plenty of water to reduce the risk of heat exhaustion.
-Parents should also take children inside if lighting or thunderstorms are approaching.
-Read our health tips to learn more about keeping your child safe.
-We hope these reminders help you and your children have a safe, action-packed spring and summer.
+Remember to give your children plenty of water to reduce the risk of heat exhaustion in hot weather.
+Parents should also take children inside if lightning or thunderstorms are approaching.